Video Bandwidth – The Definitive Guide to Bandwidth Requirements for Streaming Video

 Video bandwidth is a metric in streaming that describes the amount of data that can be transferred per time.
 Bandwidth refers to both the capacity of your server in terms of how much stress and traffic it can handle and how much data you actually used.

-It is important to have an understanding of video bandwidth because bandwidth usage is one of the main costs associated with live streaming setups.
+It is important to have an understanding of video bandwidth because bandwidth usage is one of the main costs associated with live streaming setups and can also affect your video streaming quality.
 Generally speaking, the more you stream, the more bandwidth you use.
 However, other factors influence bandwidth consumption.
 We will take a close look at these factors later on in this post.

 Metrics Related to Bandwidth for Broadcasting